hlacontainers/about/README.md

 https://hub.docker.com/u/hlacontainers
 ````

-For the commercial RTIs only skeleton images are built that do not include any vendor proprietary files.
+For the Pitch and VTMaK RTIs only skeleton images are built that do not include any vendor proprietary files.
 These skeleton images are not executable and require the vendor proprietary files to be mounted into the container in order to create a functioning product.
 Instructions can be found in the respective repositories.
-Only for the Portico RTI a complete functioning Docker image is built that includes all the required files.
+Only for the Portico RTI complete functioning Docker images are built and published on the Docker Hub.

-A complete functioning container image for the commercial RTIs can only be built and used when the required products are in place and the related license conditions are met.
+Unfortunately, only when Pitch or VTMaK change their product license scheme we may be able to inlude their product files in this repository and offer functioning container images on the Docker Hub like we already do for Portico.

 ## Getting started

 Pick your RTI of choice and navigate to the respective repositories to build the images.
 An example application is included in the start-me repository, including several Docker composition files.

 Caveats:

 - For the functioning of each RTI we refer to the user manual of the respective RTI.